LiF-x/lifxmod.com/tutorials/how-can-i-create-new-buildings-for-life-is-feudal.md

 published: false

 ---
 ### How can I create new buildings for life is feudal?

+Using LiFx Frame Work

+Client side files to edit
+cm_object.xml
+objects_types.xml

+> Example Mod Download<